 A Guide to Threadlifts in Singapore (2020)

-When it comes to lifting the face, a traditional facelift first comes to mind — this age-old surgery procedure has been used for hundreds of years to give a more youthful facial appearance.
+When it comes to lifting the face, a traditional facelift first comes to mind — this age-old surgery procedure has been used for hundreds of years.
 However, its non-surgical counterpart, threadlifts, has fast been gaining in popularity among patients who do not wish to undergo surgery.

 While not as intensive as a facelift, thread lifts can lift your sagging skin, sharpen your facial contours and elevate your nose bridge with less downtime at a lower cost.